cloudersolutions/website/src/content/news/turning-data-into-value-for-srv-lifecycle-and-energy-services.md

 cover: images/jokirinne-edited.jpg
 draft: true
 ---
-We are proud to announce that **SRV Energy & Lifecycle Services** has selected **Clouder** as their trusted building data integrator and provider.
+We are proud to announce that **SRV Energy and Lifecycle Services** has selected **Clouder** as their trusted building data integrator and provider.

 By choosing Clouder, SRV reinforces its commitment to harnessing data for smarter property management, transparent ESG reporting, and efficient energy management.
 Together, we are driving forward more sustainable and innovative lifecycle services for the built environment.